-Though Andela doesn’t necessarily publicize its rates, publications confirm that the startup cashes developers out at one-third of the up-front rate that companies pay.
+Though Andela doesn’t publicize its rates, publications confirm that the startup pays developers at one-third of the up-front rate that the best companies pay.

 Redditors comment that the pay at the local Kenya facility averaged 60,000 per month.
 Presumably, that’s in Kenyan shillings—the equivalent of about $559 USD.
 For reference, the average monthly salary for most Kenyans is around 148,000 KES per month.
 That’s roughly $1,380 USD.

 Rates likely vary based on a developer’s skillset, and Reddit commenters who claim to work there say that frequent raises are part of the deal.
 The healthcare package is also worth the commitment, they note.

 Still, for an organization that grew from a desire to set African developers on a path toward opportunity, the discrepancy between what small businesses pay and what workers receive might seem concerning.
 It’s worth noting, though, that your investment supports both up-and-coming developers and the company as a whole.
 Contracting with Andela correlates to more opportunities for its local area and your company, too.

 While most business owners are only too happy to discuss their experiences hiring freelancers, there’s noticeably little information about working with Andela.
 Quora users, for example, frequently ask questions about the process with the company—and often, what they get in return is promotional material from folks at Andela.

 As Quartz Africa explained in its discussion of Andela’s Africa layoffs, most European and North American companies were top-shelf clients for the company.